 That’s why police and prosecutors crack down hard on alleged DUI offenders.

-If you are facing a DUI charge, you may consider fighting the charge yourself, without the help of a lawyer.
-Before proceeding alone, you will want to understand the magnitude of that decision and your chances of success or failure without a DUI lawyer.
+If you are facing a DUI charge, you may consider fighting the charge yourself, without the help of a attorney.
+Before proceeding alone, you will want to understand the magnitude of that decision and your chances of success or failure without a DUI attorney.
 You may have no previous experience with the legal system, but the outcome of your case can have an enormous impact on your future.
 First, you need to know what you are dealing with.
 Read on to learn what Meldon Law has to say about it.

 What Is a DUI Charge?